 Butternut squash, being a member of the winter squash vegetables, can be readily available in the USA markets from September until the middle of December.
-However, since they imported from the South American continent to the USA, they can be easily found year round in the markets.
+However, since they are imported from the South American countries to the US they can be easily procured year-round.

 Buy fresh whole butternut squash instead of its cut sections.
-Look for a mature produce that features a fine woody note on tapping, and heavy in hand.
+Look for mature produce that features a fine woody note on tapping, and is heavy in hand.
 Its stem should be stout and firmly attached to the fruit.

-Avoid those with wrinkled surface, spots, cuts, and bruises.
+Avoid those with wrinkled surfaces, spots, cuts, and bruises.

 Once at home, mature squash can be stored for many weeks in a cool, humid-free, well-ventilated place at room temperature.
-However, cut sections should be placed in the refrigerator wrapped in a plastic bag where they keep well for few days.
+However, cut sections should be placed in the refrigerator and wrapped in a plastic bag where they keep well for a few days.

-As in pumpkins, some hybrid squash varieties subjected to insecticide powder or spray.
-Therefore, wash them thoroughly under running water to remove dirt, soil and any residual insecticides/fungicides.
+As in pumpkins, some hybrid squash varieties are subjected to insecticide powder or spray.
+Therefore, wash them thoroughly under running water to remove dirt, soil, and any residual insecticides/fungicides.